-11. Reuters sold thousands of information systems modeled on Dr. Nagel's patented inventions.5 Hundreds of companies including IBM, Intel, and Xerox cite Dr. Nagel's groundbreaking inventions described in his patents as relevant prior art in their own patents.6
+10. Reuters sold thousands of information systems modeled on Dr. Nagel's patented inventions.4 Hundreds of companies including IBM, Intel, and Xerox cite Dr. Nagel's groundbreaking inventions described in his patents as relevant prior art in their own patents.5

-5 REUTERS TECHNICAL DEVELOPMENT CHRONOLOGY 1975-1979.
-THE BARON, July 13, 2015). http://thebaron.info/archives/technologv/reuters-technical-development-chronology-1975-1979 (More than 10.000 units are eventually produced.
+4 Reuters Technical Development Chronology 1975-1979.
+THE BARON, July 13, 2015), http://thebaron.info/archives/technology/reuters-technical-development-chronology-1975-1979 (More than 10.000 units are eventually produced.
 It revolutionizes the Monitor product financials and field staffing and provides valuable cash flow for IDR.").

-6 PROCEEDINGS OF THE DIGITAL EQUIPMENT USERS SOCIETY, DIGITAL EQUIPMENT CORPORATION PROCEEDINGS Vol. 3 Issue 1 at 1 (1977) ("Reuters has developed a network to assist stock and commodity brokers and foreign exchange dealers by giving them the latest prices and rate of exchange via terminals in this book."); ANNUAL REVIEW OF INFORMATION SCIENCE AND TECHNOLOGY, AMERICAN SOCIETY OF INFORMATION SCIENCE, AMERICAN DOCUMENTATION INSTITUTE Vol. 12 at 223 (1977) ("Reuters provides the user with a 1.2 Kbps leased connection to the nearest network processor or multiplexor.
+5 PROCEEDINGS OF THE DIGITAL EQUIPMENT USERS SOCIETY, DIGITAL EQUIPMENT CORPORATION PROCEEDINGS Vol. 3 Issue 1 at 1 (1977) ("Reuters has developed a network to assist stock and commodity brokers and foreign exchange dealers by giving them the latest prices and rate of exchange via terminals in this book."); ANNUAL REVIEW OF INFORMATION SCIENCE AND TECHNOLOGY, AMERICAN SOCIETY OF INFORMATION SCIENCE, AMERICAN DOCUMENTATION INSTITUTE Vol. 12 at 223 (1977) ("Reuters provides the user with a 1.2 Kbps leased connection to the nearest network processor or multiplexor.
 The Monitor user configuration is a Digital Equipment Corporation PDP 8 with up to three display units."); REUTERS BLENDS CATV & COMPUTER SKILLS IN NEWS RETRIEVAL SYSTEM, DATA PROCESSING DIGEST at 12 (1975) ("Reuters has introduced in New York a high-speed information retrieval system for the investment community.
 The system was developed by Information Dissemination and Retrieval, Inc. (IDR), a Reuters subsidiary, and uses the high-speed transmission capacity of coaxial cable with television and computer technology.").

 A new, high-speed information retrieval system capable of serving the investment community and the cable TV viewers at home was announced late in December by Reuters.
 Called the IDR system - after the Reuter subsidiary set up to develop it - it utilizes the high-speed transmission capacity of coaxial cable along with television and computer technology to make retrieval services available to a wide variety of subscribers.
-Fast access time of about 2 % seconds is possible.
+Fast access time of about 2 1⁄2 seconds is possible.

-REUTERS ANNOUNCES RETRIEVAL SYSTEM FOR CABLE TV SUBSCRIBERS, BROADCAST MANAGEMENT/ENGINEERING MAGAZINE at 9, February 1975.
+Reuters Announces Retrieval System For Cable TV Subscribers, BROADCAST MANAGEMENT/ENGINEERING MAGAZINE at 9, February 1975.

-12. In the 1990s, Dr. Nagel was the Chief Technology Officer of eSecure Docs, Inc., described Dr. Nagel as a "noted computer scientist" for his groundbreaking work8-work that led to the inventions disclosed in the patents-in-suit.
+11. In the 1990s, Dr. Nagel was the Chief Technology Officer of eSecure Docs, Inc., Founder of Digits Corporation, and Executive Vice President and Chief Technology Officer of InfoSafe Systems, Inc.6 Publications including Fortune Magazine and ComputerWorld described Dr. Nagel as a "noted computer scientist" for his groundbreaking work7-work that led to the inventions disclosed in the patents-in-suit.